GeneralBots/BotBook/book/chapter-01-run-and-talk.md

 Angular, Riot, React and HTML are responsible for the dynamic functioning of GeneralBots services.

 3- The .gtheme extension is responsible for the GeneralBots designer using css and PS technologies.
+A theme is composed of some CSS files and images.

 4- .gbDialog and .gbkb are extensions responsible for GeneralBots communication with the end user.
 Dialogues are bot services to users.

+5- the .gbot extension refers to the generalBots service product.

+6- the .gbai is architecture

 ### The Bot Factory